TuringDisciple/turingdisciple.github.io/_posts/2017-10-27-udp-protocol.md

 Send message:

 {% endhighlight %}
+**Sidenote: Although we specified a specific port in the python code, we can see that a different port was set.
+This is because the OS kernel determines the port to assign for the socket**
 ### Conclusion

 That's a little bit about the UDP protocol, and the basics of how it functions.
 In the next part I plan to discuss the TCP protocol.